 Please take the time to read more details below about the unique methods and approaches utilized in this program.
 Our faculty and consultants have invented an efficient way to provide you with a large and critical amount of pragmatic information (examples, readings, guidelines--see Program sample) concerning the writing of a commercial novel while simultaneously enabling you to evolve that novel step-by-step as you move forward through the program, continuing on until such time you are in a position to receive comprehensive critique from market professionals--and all without having to charge you ten or more classes of registration fees to get the job done.

 Our Cross-Module Method is explained below.
 Faculty are standing by in case you hit a snag, but meanwhile, you learn by doing.
 The modules cajole you into brainstorming facets of your novel you haven't yet considered, thus helping you mature as a writer.
-Once you arrive at the point where we both speak the same language, you receive formal reviews from at least two faculty.
+Once you arrive at the point where we both speak the same language, you receive in-depth reviews from our faculty, both by phone and email.
 Again, see below for further explanation.

 The goal is to get you published as soon as possible.
 We want to represent your work to major publishers, or find someone who will.

 NOTE: unlike Author Salon, you do not form peer review groups.
 Review of work is by faculty only.

 The "Model and Context" Approach - Write or Rewrite Your Novel As You Go